enriquev8884/independent-study/entries/entry-2.md

 ### Redoing and Researching

-   A main issue with web scraping is the different ways to approach the same problem.
+   A main issue with web scraping for me is the different ways to approach the same problem.

 Next | [Table of Contents](../README.md)